-A consent authority is required to consult with WSA Co as part of its assessment of a development application for development that intrudes into the WSI prescribed airspace.
+As part of the assessment of a development application for development that intrudes into WSI prescribed airspace requires the consent authority to consult with WSA.
 In addition, separate approvals under the APAR are required for activities that intrude into airspaces that is prescribed for WSI.
 Those activities, referred to as 'controlled activities' are listed in section 182 of the Airports Act and include: